AC (ante cibum)

 A group of medicines used to treat anxiety and sleep problems.
 Examples are diazepam and lorazepam.

 A name that the company gives to its medicine.
 Not the actual medicine name.
 For example, Prozac® is one brand name for the medicine fluoxetine.

 British National Formulary (BNF)

 Reference book for health professionals about all medicines available in the UK.

-Pharmacist – health professionals working in community pharmacies and hospitals who are trained to give advice about medicines.
+Pharmacist.
+A health professional working in a community pharmacy or hospital who is trained to give advice about medicines.

 Chronic Medication Service (Scotland)

 A service offered by community pharmacists (chemists) in Scotland for NHS patients who have long-term conditions requiring medicines.
 It includes a repeat prescription service and review of your medicines by the pharmacist.

 A service for NHS patients in Scotland.
 The community pharmacist can supply a small amount of medicines for long-term illnesses if the doctor is not available (for example at the weekend).